AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

 - `ExportConfig` - properties that govern the export behaviour of a workflow.
 - `ContainerConfig` - UI properties that customize the SDK container.

-UserInfo, AuthInfo, and Callbacks have been removed from a workflow API level and added at the `initialize` level.

 The following diagram shows how the previous API relates to the current new APIs:

 ![V3 V4 comparison](../concepts/v3-v4.png)